denizoral/Factbook-web/README.md

-##Factbook
+# Factbook
-Factbook is a website for people to share pictures, facts, stories and more, it is similar to popular website called "Quora".
+Factbook is a website for people to share pictures, facts, stories and more.
+It is similar to a popular website called "Quora".

-#This project is built in Laravel, a PHP framework
+## This project is built in Laravel, a PHP framework
 The functionalities are:

 > Posting to main page